 You can use vinegar alone or mix it with lemon, salt, or dish soap.

-Alternatively, mix one gallon of vinegar with one tablespoon of salt and dish soap in a spray bottle, and shake to mix well.
+Alternatively, mix one gallon of vinegar with one cup of salt and a tablespoon of dish soap in a spray bottle, and shake to mix well.
 Set the nozzle to stream.
 The dish soap sticks the mixture to the weed and helps the vinegar penetrate the weed parts and kill them faster.

 Spot spray the solution on the weeds.
 Apply vinegar on a dry, sunny day when no rain is predicted within the next few days.